Dealing with Aggression in the Classroom

 Topics covered should include tips and techniques on posture, placement of limbs, eye contact, tone, volume and pitch of voice, use of appropriate language, speech delivery, and concepts like personal space, confrontation, arguments, and audiences.

 Management of aggressive students outlines particular guidelines regarding the type of classroom environment, expectations and rules, as well as best practices for learning strategies and supervision requirements.

 Conflict and bully recognition increases an individual’s awareness of and ability to distinguish bullying from other forms of conflict.
-Topics include the sources of conflict, the signs of pending conflict, steps to take to solve conflict that include acknowledgement, definition, information, goal setting, strategy, timeline and expectations as well as the steps to take if conflict continues.
+Topics include the sources of conflict, the signs of pending conflict, steps that can be taken to solve conflict (including acknowledgement, definition, information, goal setting, strategy, timeline, and expectations), as well as the steps to take if conflict continues.